Jeremy Mayfield

-Jeremy Allen Mayfield (born May 27, 1969) is an American stock car racing driver.
+Jeremy Allen Mayfield (born May 27, 1969) is an American semi-retired professional stock car racing driver.
 He drove cars for the Sadler brothers, T.W.
 Taylor, Cale Yarborough, Michael Kranefuss, Roger Penske, Ray Evernham, Bill Davis, and Gene Haas.
 In 2009, he drove for his own team, Mayfield Motorsports.

 On May 9, 2009, Mayfield was suspended indefinitely as both owner and driver by NASCAR following what NASCAR said was a positive test for methamphetamine.
-A federal judge weighed the evidence and temporarily lifted the suspension on July 1, 2009.
-On July 15, 2009, NASCAR said Mayfield had for the second time tested positive for methamphetamine after failing a random drug test on July 6.
+A federal judge weighed the evidence and temporarily lifted the suspension on July 1 of that same year.
+On July 15, NASCAR said Mayfield had tested positive for methamphetamine for the second time after failing a random drug test on July 6.
 On July 24, a federal appeals court overturned the previous injunction Mayfield had been awarded, leaving him suspended from the sport.

 Racing career

 Beginnings

 Mayfield began racing in his hometown of Owensboro, Kentucky, racing BMX bicycles.
-He then proceeded to race go-karts at local Short tracks; moving to Nashville Speedway USA at the age of 19.
+He then proceeded to race go-karts at local Short tracks; moving to Nashville Speedway USA at the age of nineteen.
 He soon went to work for Sadler Brothers Racing as a fabricator, and became their driver, winning Late Model Rookie of the Year at Kentucky Motor Speedway in 1987.

 In 1993, he joined the ARCA series, and was named Rookie of the Year.